 Turning difficult conversations about the challenging symptoms of ADHD into embodying deep connection so you can support your child.
 In this informative and interactive session, learn about ADHD and how to connect with your child on a deeper level so that you can support him/her in intuitive ways.

 Contact Sophie at: email@example.com or 970.819.6751

 Meghan Francone, Executive Director of Open Heart Advocates, Moffat County Coordinator for REPS, Forensic Interviewer for Brighter World Child Advocacy Center

 "QPR: Ask a Question and Save a Life (suicide prevention)"

 Talking to your child about suicide may be one of the most difficult and uncomfortable conversations you’ll have, but it may also be the most important.
 Do not be afraid of the word “suicide.”
 According to research, talking to kids about suicide does not cause or increase suicide.
 Please read that again.
 By talking about suicide prevention, kids will know parents are open to discussing serious topics and parents will provide support when needed.

-Amy Thwreatt, MSW Intern and Merrily Waldron, Prevention Program Coordinator, Partners for Youth
+Amy Thwreatt, MSW Intern and Merrily Waldron, SFP 10-14 Coordinator, Partners for Youth

 "Combating Parental Self Doubt & Dealing with Tough Topics through Love and Limits"